-Staff Contact: A/Prof J. Dodson & Dr M. Fox
+Staff Contact: A/Prof J. Dodson & A/Prof M. Fox

-Prerequisites: GEOG1031 or GEOG1051 or both BIOS1011 and BIOS1021
+Prerequisites: GEOG1073 and both BIOS1011 and

 Distribution of taxa.
 Floras of the Southern Hemisphere with particular reference to Australia.
 Endemic, discontinuous and relict taxa.
 Dispersal and migration of species.
-Origin, evolution and geological history of Angiosperms.
+Origin. evolution and geological history of Angiosperms.
 The development of the Australian biogeographic element.
 Study of the recent past to understand present distributions of taxa.
 The role of humans and climatic change on Australian vegetation.
 Detection of pattern and association and their causes.
 Classification, ordination and mapping of vegetation.
 Ecology of selected Australian vegetation types.
 Management of vegetation in different climate regimes.